 While doing some research online on ulcers in horses I came across Cynthia Collins “Luna Tunes Freestyles” and found myself reading her page about ulcers in horses and all the amazing information it contained so I could not help but ask Cynthia if she minded me sharing it with all our readers as it is a lot of great information.
 Cynthia Collins is not only a top dressage ride, top freestyle designer and choreographer in the country, but she is also a wealth of knowledge when it comes to horses affected by ulcers as she has had experience with them for over 10 years.
 I hope everyone gets as much out of it as I did.
 The information below is neither recommended by Excel Supplements, nor not recommended, but is simply shared as an interesting article.
-Excel EQ is a great supplement for ulcer horses as it offers a high amount of Omega 3 in the right ratio with Omega 6 as well as natural Vitamin E which also has healing properties that can be beneficial to ulcers.
+Excel EQ is a great horse supplement to treat horses with ulcers as it offers a high amount of vitamin e and Omega 3 in the right ratio, with Omega 6 as well as natural Vitamin E which also has healing properties that can be beneficial to the overall horse health.

 Cynthia Collins and Larisa